 Drink and drug driving

-Thames Valley Police and Hampshire Constabulary will be pouring time and resources into drink-drive operations in a bid to slash alcohol-related driving incidents on our roads.
+Thames Valley Police invest time and resources into drink-drive operations all year round in a bid to slash alcohol-related driving incidents on our roads.

 You can do your bit by remembering this number, 101 and calling it if you suspect anyone of drink-driving.
 You could save someone's life.

-For our part, during the Christmas period we'll be running operations day and night taking every opportunity to breathalyse individuals where possible.
+We will be running operations day and night and taking every opportunity to breathalyse individuals where possible.

-Our ‘Don’t get smashed, grab a cab’ campaign will be running on Twitter and Facebook to keep you updated, so follow us @ThamesVP or find us on Facebook.
+Our ‘Is it worth the risk? ‘campaign will be running on Twitter and Facebook to keep you updated, so follow us @ThamesVP or find us on Facebook.

 If you drink alcohol or take drugs and drive, you put yourself, your loved ones and other road users at risk, don’t take a chance, it isn’t worth it.

 Drink and drug driving is totally unacceptable and is a serious crime.
-Thames Valley Police and Hampshire Constabulary works to tackle drink and drug driving all year round.
+Thames Valley Police works to tackle drink and drug driving all year round.

-Supt Chris Brown, for Thames Valley and Hampshire, said: “Drinking and driving wrecks lives, most obviously the hundreds of victims and their loved ones who are killed each year.
+Superintendent Chris Brown said: “Drinking and driving wrecks lives, most obviously the hundreds of victims and their loved ones who are killed each year.

 “But it also changes the lives of the people who are selfish or stupid enough to drive when they are not fit to do so.”